 Unfortunately, the decision is made to withdraw patient care while decedent is in the ICU.
 Less than 30 days after his fall he passes away.Additional Comments

 - Medical malpractice cases are very expensive to bring.
 Our will can easily spend upwards of $100,000 in even a garden variety medical malpractice case if you do the things you need to do to put yourself in a position to win.
 Complex cases will cost even more.
-This case will likely cost less than $20,000 to take to trial.
+This fall case will likely cost less than $20,000 to take to trial.
 It is a very simple issue.
 From a complexity standpoint, this is more like an auto tort case than a medical malpractice trial.

 - This case is no slam dunk for the Plaintiffs.
-Does the standard of care require that the hospital provide enough staffing to transfer a 300-pound man who is being discharged?
+Does the standard of care require that the hospital provides enough staffing to transfer a 300-pound man who is being discharged?
 Does the evidence support the notion that this guy could not transfer to a wheelchair without significant assistance?
 Did he have prior falls?

 - The hospital's protocol that outlines risk factors for fall risk is going to be important in this case.
 It will also be important whether a complete full risk assessment must be done upon discharge and whether the proper fall precautions were put in place in accordance with the fall risk assessment scores.
 Was a discharge planning assessment done for this man?